nxp-mcuxpresso/spsdk/README.md

 ```
 > In **Windows OS** you need to install [Microsoft Visual C++ Build Tools](https://www.scivision.dev/python-windows-visual-c-14-required/)

- Note: If you use pip version 20.3, please downgrade it to 20.2.4, because of new resolver functionality.
+ Note: If you use pip version 20.3, please downgrade it to 20.2.4, because of the new resolver functionality.

 ## Usage